Lakshmish18/CampusPe/README.txt

 Name: Lakshmish M Devadiga

 Questions Attempted:
-I have attempted all twenty questions in the assignment.
+I have attempted all 20 questions in the assignment.

 Special Instructions:
 - All programs have been written using basic concepts of Python.